Workplace Surveillance in Australia: What Is Lawful and What Is Not

 • Defined coverage areas

-Excessive or hidden camera placement may breach privacy.
+Hidden or excessive camera placement may breach privacy laws.

 Computer Surveillance

-Monitoring employee use of email, internet and company systems may be lawful where:
+Monitoring email, internet use and company systems may be lawful where:

 • Monitoring is proportionate